We are in that time of year again when we experience lots of storms, tornadoes, and inclement weather.

-- Call tree of leadership team – basically what is the chain-of-command, who gets notified first and who notifies whom
+- Call tree of the leadership team – basically what is the chain-of-command, who gets notified first and who notifies whom

 Once the manual is completed it should be one of several contents that should be placed in a disaster recovery box.
 This box should be kept at an off-site location.